picimako/mockitools/docs/stubbing.md

 - `doThrow`, `thenThrow()` and `willThrow()`.

-If there are multiple sections of consecutive calls within the same call chain, they are reported separately for better notification, but upon invoking the quick fix, all sections are merged respectively.
+If there are multiple sections of consecutive calls within the same call chain, they are reported separately for better notification, and all sections can be merged separately, depending on which section the quick fix is invoked on.
 It is always the last consecutive call that is registered.

 ### Return examples